Looking for a safe, effective scar massage?

-Generally you should wear as little as possible during your treatment—it is easier for us if you wear nothing at all, especially when working on glutes (buttocks) or hips.
+Generally you should wear as little as possible during your treatment — it is usually easier for your therapist if you wear nothing at all, especially when working on glutes (buttocks) or hips.
 During the session you will be covered with a towel to retain your modesty, which is removed only to allow access to the area of the body that is being worked on.
 Many clients wear just light, stretchy underwear on the lower body, which is also fine.
-The most important thing for us, is that you feel comfortable during your massage—whether you remain fully clothed, or decide on wearing your birthday suit.
+The most important thing is that you feel comfortable during your massage—whether you remain fully clothed, or decide on wearing your birthday suit.

 Will my scar massage be painful?

-We want to find the right balance for you - Your massage is all about you and what is right for you—so please don’t ever feel like you have to put up with pressure that is too heavy, or too light!.
-Please remember that although we are experienced at what we do, you are always in charge, so if you’re uncomfortable in any way please say - and we’ll try a different approach!
+Your therapist will want to find the right balance for you - Your massage is all about you and what is right for you — so please don't ever feel like you have to put up with pressure that is too heavy, or too light!.
+Please remember that although your therapist is experienced at what they do, you are always in charge, so if you're uncomfortable in any way please say - and they'll try a different approach!